-National Oceanic and Atmospheric Administration (NOAA), Department of Commerce (DOC).
+National Ocean Service (NOS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 FOR FURTHER INFORMATION CONTACT:

 For further information, contact: Libby Jewett, (email@example.com, 301-713-3338 x 121).End Further Info End Preamble Start Supplemental Information

 This program was originally solicited in the Federal Register on July 11, 2008, as part of the July 2008 NOAA Omnibus solicitation.
 NOAA is publishing this notice to provide clarification regarding funding availability for the Modeling the Causes of Hypoxia component of the Northern Gulf of Mexico program.
 Please note that funds for Modeling the Causes of Hypoxia component of the Northern Gulf of Mexico Ecosystems and Hypoxia Assessment program will not exceed $1,000,000.00 per project per year.
 It is anticipated that only one project will be awarded for this program with project durations of 3 to 5 years.
 All other requirements for this solicitation remain the same.

 The notice of award is signed by the NOAA Grants Officer and is the authorizing document.
 It is provided by postal mail or electronically through the Grants Online system to the appropriate business office of the recipient organization.

 The Department of Commerce Pre-Award Notification Requirements for Grants and Cooperative Agreements